R3Conclave/conclave-core-sdk/docs/docs/dcap.md

 #### Intel DCAP plugin
 Please read the installation instructions in the "Install the DCAP packages" section of the [installation guide](https://download.01.org/intel-sgx/sgx-dcap/1.8/linux/docs/Intel_SGX_DCAP_Linux_SW_Installation_Guide.pdf).

-!!! note
+!!!Note

     If you have the Intel DCAP plugin installed alongside the Azure one, remember that running `apt update` might reset the symlink above to point to Intel's plugin.

 ## Using Docker container(s)
 If you plan to use a Docker container with DCAP hardware, you must map two different device files like this: